vibansal/crisp/README.md

 Output VCF file:
 ================

 CRISP outputs the variants identified to a VCF file.
 For each variant, CRISP outputs the allele depth (read counts) for the reference and variant alleles at each poisition in the VCF file.
 This can be used for calculating allele frequencies or doing case-control association analysis.
-Currently, CRISP does not output genotypes for the pools.
 Multi-allelic variants and indels are also reported.

+Update: the latest version of CRISP outputs genotypes for each pool (--EM 1, default) as allele counts.
+The CRISP VCF can be converted to a standard pooled genotype VCF using a script provided in the scripts sub-directory.

 Description of fields
 =====================